AltschulerWu-Lab/MuLANN/README.md

 * num_workers: number of workers to compute mini-batches
 * seed: number for random seed
 * eta0: learning rate
-* domain_method: DANN, MADA or MuLANN (only DANN and no DA implemented in PyTorch currently)
+* domain_method: DANN, MADA or MuLANN (MADAM not yet implemented in PyTorch)
 * source: either mnist or mnistm
 * target: either mnist or mnistm
 * domain_lambda: no DA if no value is provided, otherwise value for hyper-parameter lambda